KnotUntied/flutteryomi/README.md

 - Folder structure and conventions
 - Feature parity with Tachiyomi
-- Desktop layout
+- Desktop layout (?)
   - Browser-like tabs (?)
-- ~~Conditional Cupertino for iOS~~ Cupertino is not interchangeable with Material
+- Platform-adaptive interface, i.e., using `CupertinoApp` alongside `MaterialApp` rather than simply using `CupertinoIcons`